ejgallego/coq-serapi/README.md

 ### Technical Report:

 There is a brief [technical report](https://hal-mines-paristech.archives-ouvertes.fr/hal-01384408) describing the motivation, design, and implementation of SerAPI.
+If you are using SerAPI in a project, please cite the technical report in any related publications:

 ```bibtex
 @techreport{GallegoArias2016SerAPI,